agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 categories: python_patterns
 ---

-\\ include lead_image.html %}
+{% include lead_image.html %}

-If you are working with ordered data in Python, odds are you are going to use a [sequence][seq].
-Lists and tuples are simple: they provide a method to iterate over their data in order, they're built-in to Python and so available everywhere, and many third-party libraries require you to use an object with the same sort of signature.
-They work great when your data is simple.
+In Python, [sequence][seq] are a great way to hold a set of ordered data.
+As long as the data is simple, a list or tuple is perfect because they are included in every install of Python.
+But data is not always simple; you can put any object you want in a sequence, making it easy to lose track of what is where.

 [seq]: https://docs.python.org/3.7/library/stdtypes.html#sequence-types-list-tuple-range

-Python, though, does not require you to keep things simple.
-You can put any sort of object in a list or tuple, which makes it easy to lose track of what is where.
-One might create cards in a virtual address book like this:
+For example, one might create cards in a virtual address book like this:

-\\ highlight python %}
+{% highlight python %}
 card = (
   "Alex",
   "Gude",
-  "alex@alexgude.com",
+  "me@alexgude.com",
   None,
   "17 St., Smaller Town, CA",
 )
-\\ endhighlight python %}
+{% endhighlight python %}

 Simple, but a little confusing.
-What's that `None`?
+What is that `None`?
 Writing code to work with these objects is error prone:

-\\ highlight python %}
+{% highlight python %}
 def check_email(card):
-  """Check if a card has an email address that is valid.""" email = card[2]  # 2?! is_valid = '@' in email
+  """Check if a card has an email address that is valid.""" email = card[2]  # 2?! is_valid = email is not None and '@' in email

   return is_valid
-\\ endhighlight python %}
+{% endhighlight python %}

 Is 2 right?
 Maybe it was 3?
 Catching mistakes in the code is tough for anyone reading it.